Indie publishing is the real deal

 - Ingram Spark for self-publishers – the site also lists requirements to follow

-- There is always the small local printer with minimum runs – usually, 1,000 or more copies required, which you would be responsible for all inventory warehousing and distribution of product
+- There is always a small local printer with minimum runs – usually, 1,000 or more copies required, which you would be responsible for all inventory warehousing and distribution of the product.

 Be very careful – there are many sites that offer services and charge for things that should be free, and can sometimes take your money needlessly.
-Be Very Wary!
 Never sign a contract unless you fully understand the fine print.
-For more detailed info about this subject read David Gaugrhran’s blog
+For more detailed info about this subject read David Gaugrhran’s bewares blog David also has a lot of helpful marketing information and more…

 Beware of print companies that disguise themselves as a publishing service or hide behind a legitimate publishing house’s name.
 They will take your money (with high unjustified fees) and then run.
 Before you enter into costly service agreements or sign contracts – with companies like: